Showing posts with label Rolleiflex. Show all posts

 In the long-ago earlier life, my wife and I moved to Houston, Texas, in 1980.
 The big city!
 There was so much to see and explore!

 Having a real job and some income, I bought a used Rolleiflex 3.5E camera at Southside Camera Center (long gone).
 What do you do with your first medium format camera?
-Well, start looking for interesting urban decay topics.
+Well, start looking for interesting urban decay.
 Back then, Houston was full of grunge and decay.
-(Some critics say Houston is still full of grunge, but we better not go there this time.)
+(Some critics say Houston is still full of grunge, but we better attack this issue now.)
 As you long-term readers can see, I have been doing this decay topic for a long time.

 My 1956 Rolleiflex 3.5E camera with its superb 75mm ƒ/3.5 Xenotar lens - why did I stupidly sell it when I though digital might be the next great thing?